1918 United States elections

-The 1918 United States elections elected the 66th United States Congress, and took place in the middle of Democratic President Woodrow Wilson's second term.
+Elections were held for the 66th United States Congress, and took place in the middle of Democratic President Woodrow Wilson's second term.
 The election was held during the Fourth Party System.
 It was the lone election to take place during America's involvement in World War I. Republicans won control of both chambers of Congress for the first time since the 1908 election.

 The election took place during the Spanish flu pandemic.
 Campaigning was disrupted around the country.
 In Nebraska, for instance, authorities lifted a ban on public gatherings in early November 1918 and permitted politicians to campaign five days prior to polls opening.
 The turnout was 40%, which was unusually low for a midterm election (turnout was at 52% and 50% in the 1910 and 1914 midterm elections).
 The low turnout was possibly due to the disruption caused by the pandemic.

 In an example of the six-year itch phenomenon, Republicans took complete control of Congress from the Democrats.
 The Republicans won large gains in the House, taking 25 seats and ending coalition control of the chamber.
 In the Senate, Republicans gained 5 seats, taking control of the chamber by a slim majority.

 The elections were a major defeat for progressives and Wilson's foreign policy agenda, and foreshadowed the Republican victory in the 1920 election.
-Republicans ran against the expanded war-time government and the Fourteen Points, especially Wilson's proposal for the League of Nations.
+Republicans ran against the expanded wartime government and the Fourteen Points, especially Wilson's proposal for the League of Nations.
 The Republican victory left them in control of both houses of Congress until the 1930 election.